Reading Time: 9 minutes

 Permanent establishments are often a necessary part of expanding a business.
 They allow for a wider reach and easy access to resources that may not be located in the home country.
 But they come with their share of risks.
 Between taxes, compliance issues and the task of hiring foreign employees, setting up a PE in another country isn’t always straightforward.

 Globalization Partners is a global PEO that takes care of compliance so you can focus on other aspects of business growth.
-To learn more about our comprehensive solution and how Globalization Partners can help you develop a new PE, contact us today.
+To learn more about our comprehensive solution and how Globalization Partners can help you with PE challenges, contact us today.